 - To deal with objections to reorganisation or property transactions by explaining when they are based on misunderstanding

-- To present full, fair and accurate information to allow the Mission and Pastoral Committee to decide on proposals where there are objections.
+- To present full, fair and accurate information to allow the Mission, Pastoral & Church Property Committee to decide on proposals where there are objections.